Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Numerical Experiments

-Second, in general the CRN approach enjoys the benefit of generating tighter and stabler confidence bounds than the BC approach thanks to variance reduction.
-By comparing Table \ref{IP_BC} with Table \ref{IP_CRN} or Table \ref{binary_BC} with Table \ref{binary_CRN}, we see that this benefit of CRN becomes more significant when one invests more data in obtaining $\hat x$, i.e.~when $n_1$ is chosen larger.
-This is because, the closer the estimated solution $\hat x$ gets to the true optimum $x^*$, the smaller is the variance of the gap function $h(x,\xi)-h(\hat x,\xi)$ at the optimum (i.e.,~$x^*$) due to the continuity of its variance (as a function of $x$), which in turn leads to a smaller standard error.
-We also observe that the BC approach tends to over-cover the optimality gap, potentially because of the looseness of the union bound.
+Third, in general the CRN approach generates tighter and stabler confidence bounds than the BC approach thanks to variance reduction.
+In particular, Figures \ref{fig:portfolio gap n=50} and \ref{fig:binary gap n=50} shows that with the same split of the data, the bounds by CRN can be up to twice tighter than those by BC as measured by the mean of the generated bounds, and the standard deviation of the bounds can be reduced by up to $30\%$ as can be seen from Figure \ref{fig:binary gap n=50}.
+We also observe that the BC approach tends to overcover the optimality gap, potentially because of the looseness of the union bound.